 Mark Amunrud has a BS in mathematics, a MS in engineering, and a MCM in theology and worship from Western Seminary.
-He was president of Bridger Systems, a software development company, until it was acquired by a large company.
+He was president of Bridger Systems, a software development company, which was acquired by a large company.

 Then Mark became president of Montana Bible College (MBC) and helped it grow and achieve accreditation.

 He resigned from MBC so he could pursue his passion of creation research.
 He is convinced that the Bible is completely accurate scientifically and provides hints for issues that still puzzle scientists.
-His research includes a biologically accurate computer simulation of evolution, modeling atomic nuclei to understand radiometric decay, and building experiments to test the relationship between space, gravity, and light.
-He studies the Biblical creation and flood accounts because there is more information in them than is commonly noticed.
-He also teaches Genesis and Astronomy at Montana Bible College.
+His research includes:

 As a 21 year old Bible College senior, Steve Farnworth drove out to a rural area near Redding, California, to preach for one Sunday to a congregation of less than 20 meeting in a converted milking shed.
 He had no idea that God would keep him in that pulpit for the next 8 and one-half years.
 He had even less of a clue that, during those years, more than one hundred baptisms would take place, the congregation would grow to an average attendance of 220, and two building programs would be completed, paid for with cash.